 If the Defendant fails to settle the amount due, and has goods that can be sold, the High Court Enforcement Officer will remove and sell the goods and take the fees related to taking, storing and selling the goods from the amount raised at auction.

 The High Court Enforcement Officer will send you the balance after any auction sale.
 If this amount does not repay the amount you are owed, the High Court Enforcement Officer will visit the defendant again to see if there are any other goods that could be sold.
 If there are none, the High Court Enforcement Officer will not be able to take any more action on the Writ unless you are able to direct the High Court Enforcement Officer to a further address where the judgment debtor may have goods.

 What happens if the debtor makes an offer to pay?

-It is not unusual for a debtor to claim that they cannot settle in full: however, the writ of control directs the High Court Enforcement Officer to enforce the writ by seizure and sale.
+It is not unusual for a debtor to claim that they cannot settle in full: however, the writ of control directs the High Court Enforcement Officer to enforce the writ by taking control, and if need be, remove sale.
 The High Court Enforcement Officer will generally forward proposals received for instructions and it is for the claimant to accept or reject any requests for time to pay as no obligation exists, unless the request is clearly unreasonable.